How to Get the Best Deal on Homeowners Insurance

 Carry sufficient insurance coverage to cover the replacement cost of everything in your house, including items that increase in value over time.
 On the other hand, if you no longer own valuable diamond jewelry or an extensive collection of art or antiques, stop paying for the extra coverage.

 An annual review of your policy is a good time to make sure your home inventory — including photos or a video of your possessions — is up-to-date and saved somewhere outside your home.
 For instance, save it in the cloud.
 Don’t have an inventory of your possessions?
-Check out “How to Create a Home Inventory in 6 Steps.”
+Check out “6 Steps to Creating a Home Inventory.”

 If you have a poor credit score, you might be charged higher premiums or have a tougher time getting insurance coverage.
 If your credit has any room for improvement, check out “7 Ways to Boost Your Credit Score Fast.”